whgDosumi/ASMRchive-2/Docs/Database.md

 ### Configuration Values
 - POSTGRES_USER - Default username for accessing the database
-- POSTGRES_PASS - The password for the POSTGRES_USER
+- POSTGRES_PASSWORD - The password for the POSTGRES_USER
 - POSTGRES_DB - The database name.
 Usually this should be left as ASMRchive.
 - DB_PORT - The port the container host will expect database traffic to come in on.
 Default is 5432.